Warbo/chriswarbo-net/unfinished/packaging_hell.md

-tl;dr: Haskell's packaging workflow is overly complicated.
-GHC tries to be clever about where it looks for dependencies, how it orders their compilation, etc.; then we have ghc-pkg which *also* tries to make dependency lookups more clever; then we have cabal and stack which *also* try to make dependency lookups more clever (as well as fetching).
-Each tool has its own options, and options for passing along other tools' options, and so on.
+Haskell's packaging workflow is overly complicated.
+GHC tries to be clever about where it looks for dependencies, how it orders their compilation, etc..
+This is usually not enough, so we have `ghc-pkg` which tries to make dependency lookups smarter.
+This is usually not enough *either*, so we have `cabal` to make dependency lookup smarter.
+Some find this to not be enough either, and use `stack` to try and make dependency lookup even smarter.
+This is *still* not enough for some, who use Nix, Docker, Puppet, Chef, Ansible, etc. to make their dependency lookup *even smarter*.

+This is a mess; not because there's a lot of tools, but because th

 My thoughts: